-16.1 Dilution Levy
+Dilution Levy

-The basis on which the Company's investments are valued for the purpose of calculating the issue and redemption price of shares as stipulated in the FCA
+The basis on which the Company's investments are valued for the purpose of calculating the issue and redemption price of shares as stipulated in the FCA Regulations and the Company's Instrument of Incorporation is summarised in

-Regulations and the Company's Instrument of Incorporation is summarised in Section 22.
+Section 22.
 The actual cost of purchasing or selling investments may be higher or lower than the mid market value used in calculating the share price - for example, due to dealing charges, or through dealing at prices other than the mid-market price.
 Under certain circumstances (for example, large volumes of deals) this may have an adverse effect on the shareholders' interest.
 In order to prevent this effect, called "dilution", the ACD has the power to charge a "dilution levy" on the sale and/or redemption of shares.
-If a dilution levy is not charged on the sale and/or redemption of share, the cost of purchasing or selling investments for the Company subsequent to shareholder dealing will be borne by the Company with a consequent effect on future growth.
-If the ACD decides in the future to charge a dilution levy on all deals (and not just on large deals), it will be calculated by reference to the costs of dealing in the underlying investments of the Company, including any dealing spreads, commission and transfer taxes.
+As a dilution levy is not currently charged (except on large deals, as defined below), the cost of purchasing or selling investments for the Company subsequent to shareholder dealing will be borne by the Company with a consequent effect on future growth.
 If charged, the dilution levy will be paid into the Company and will become part of its property.